Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Richard P. Gillespie: Head, Humanities Department, Museum Victoria, Melbourne, Australia.

-W. Bernard Carlson: Joseph L. Vaughan Professor of Humanities and Chair of the Department of Engineering and Society at the University of Virginia.
-His most recent book, Tesla: Inventor of the Electrical Age (Princeton, 2013), has been translated into eight languages.
-He is a regular contributor to Forbes.com, writing about innovation and entrepreneurship.
+W. Bernard Carlson: Joseph L. Vaughan Professor Humanities and former Chair of the Department of Engineering and Society at the University of Virginia.
+His book, Tesla: Inventor of the Electrical Age (Princeton, 2013), has been translated into nine languages.
+Bernie is living in Co Galway Ireland where he runs the M.Sc. program in Innovation at the University of Galway.

 Edmund N. Todd: Associate Professor of History, University of New Haven